mountainaught/e4-python-server/README.md

-# E4 Python Server: Empatica E4 Data Acquisition Tool (without Empatica Server)
+# Empatica E4 Python Server (without Empatica Server)

+#### This is a fork of the original E4 python server script made by [@ismaelwarnants](https://github.com/ismaelwarnants).
+The data parsing methods were modified to match the E4's outputted data types and calibrated to produce (mostly) accurate results.

 This project provides a Python script to connect to an Empatica E4 wristband via Bluetooth LE, stream physiological data in real-time, and save it for analysis.
 It is a lightweight, command-line tool designed for researchers and developers who need direct access to raw E4 data **without relying on Empatica's official software**.

-> [!WARNING]
-> DISCLAIMER: This code is mostly written by Gemini 2.5 Pro with human supervision and verification of the code. **However the output data has to be verified independently if it is accurate or still requires preprocessing.** There is also a partly working Gadgetbridge integration at [ismaelwarnants/Gadgetbridge-EmpaticaE4](https://github.com/ismaelwarnants/Gadgetbridge-EmpaticaE4).
-With this integration it is possible to get the same data using an Android device (but for now only visible in the logs).
+Subcomponents status:
+- [x] Skin Temperature
+- [x] Galvanic Skin Response (Electrodermal Activity)
+- [x] Accelerometer
+- [ ] Blood Volume Pulse

 ## Features